|

 * * *

-site the prints of the mothers with the babies almost made me explode but I
+the prints of the mothers with the babies almost made me explode but I could

-could not.
-We have decided to keep it quiet until we are for sure it will
+not.
+We have decided to keep it quiet until we are for sure it will happen

-happen to avoid any more hurt to our families.
-Your work is beautiful and even
+to avoid any more hurt to our families.
+Your work is beautiful and even if this

-if this does not work out for us we are going to donate them to our church
+does not work out for us we are going to donate them to our

-nursery so they will be seen.
-I am so excited about having these prints in my
+church nursery so they will be seen.
+I am so excited about having these prints

-nursery.
-I am also in the process of setting up a child care facility or the
+in my nursery.
+I am also in the process of setting up a child care facility

-course I teach, a child care center.
-When we get it underway I will be ordering
+or the course I teach, a child care center.
+When we get it underway I will be

 Pamela J.